We Need a Resolution: Release and reception

 The music video for "We Need a Resolution" made its television debut on BET during the week of April 22, 2001.
 The following week, the video made its debut on MTV.
+On April 26, Aaliyah appeared on both BET's 106 & Park and MTV's Total Request Live to promote the video.
 During the week of May 13, the video was the tenth most-played on MTV.
 The following week, it was the fifth most-played video on BET.
+In Canada, the video premiered on MuchMusic on June 16.
+In the United Kingdom, it was made available for streaming via NME's website ahead of its UK single release, with the publication describing it as a "stylistic revamp" of Aaliyah's artistry.
+They further analyzed: "Just as in various cultures, snakes have been symbols of wisdom, sex or evil, it's a strange and ambiguous image.
+Is Aaliyah in danger, or witchily commanding the darker forces of nature?".